 Since 1995 Global Witness has exposed how Cambodia’s political and business leaders have exploited the country’s natural resources for personal profit and to shore up their own positions of power.
 Instead of harnessing these state assets to kick-start sustainable economic growth, their mismanagement has fuelled conflict, corruption and human rights abuses.
 Meanwhile Cambodia’s international donors have turned a blind eye and continued to finance essential state services such as infrastructure, healthcare and education.

 In the aftermath of Cambodia’s civil war both the Khmer Rouge and the Phnom Penh government used logging to fund military campaigns.
 The war ended in 1998, but the destruction of Cambodia’s forests through illegal logging and associated corruption continues.
 Global Witness has exposed how the country’s most powerful logging syndicate is led by relatives of Prime Minister Hun Sen and other senior officials.

 Since 2008, these timber barons have diversified their interests, buying up vast tracts of land for plantations growing export crops like rubber and sugar.
-A sudden wave of land grabbing has gripped the country, with 2 million hectares of land – roughly 11 per cent of Cambodia’s total land mass – transferred largely from small-scale farmers to agricultural companies.
-Shockingly, half of this total has been leased out in just the last three years.
+A sudden wave of land grabbing has gripped the country, with 2.6 million hectares of land – roughly 14 per cent of Cambodia’s total land mass – transferred largely from small-scale farmers to agricultural companies.
+Half of this total has been leased out in just the last three years.